 MATERIAL CHANGES AND COMMITMENT AFFECTING FINANCIAL POSITION OF THE COMPANY

-No material changes and commitments which could affect the Companys financialposition have occurred between the end of the financial year of the Company and date ofthis report.
+No material changes and commitments which could affect the Company's financial positionhave occurred till date of this report.

 CONSERVATION OF ENERGY TECHNOLOGY ABSORPTION FOREIGN EXCHANGE EARNINGS AND OUTGO

 The particulars in respect of conservation of energy technology absorption and foreignexchange earnings and outgo as required under sub-section (3)(m) of Section 134 of theCompanies Act 2013 read with Rule (8)(3) of the Companies (Accounts) Rules 2014 aregiven as under: